RyzenMu/Ultimate-React-Course/keywords.md

 DELETING AN ITEM (updating state in parent component):
-. we cannot directly pass prop from parent to grand child, but only through the child . we only can pass state/setstate in App through packingList to Item.
+. we cannot directly pass prop from parent to grand child, but only through the child . we only can pass state/setstate in AppV3 through packingList to Item.

-Adding Checkbox to Far Away App
+Adding Checkbox to Far Away AppV3

 Derived State:
 . derived state is computed from an existing piece of state or from props.